On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Introduction

 \section{Introduction}

-In this paper, we study the kernel of the pro-$p$ outer Galois representations associated to once-punctured elliptic curves with complex multiplication.

-We recall the definition of the pro-$p$ outer Galois representations: Suppose that $X$ is a geometrically connected algebraic variety defined over a number field $F$.
-Throughout this paper, we work with a fixed algebraic closure $\bar{\mathbb{Q}}$ of $\mathbb{Q}$, and every number field is considered as a subfield of $\bar{\mathbb{Q}}$.
+In this paper, we study the pro-$p$ outer Galois representations associated to once-punctured elliptic curves with complex multiplication, especially their kernels.
+Let us briefly recall the definition of the pro-$p$ outer Galois representations: Suppose that $X$ is a geometrically connected algebraic variety defined over a number field $F$.
+Throughout the paper, we work with a fixed algebraic closure $\bar{\mathbb{Q}}$ of $\mathbb{Q}$, and every number field such as $F$ is considered to be a subfield of $\bar{\mathbb{Q}}$.